We turned our simple home-made willow cone into a wonderful Succulent Christmas Tree.

-We used our rustic willow cone for this project, but you could just as easily fashion your cone form out of other materials such as chicken wire or a tomato cage.
+We used our rustic willow cone as a base for our succulent Christmas tree, but you could just as easily fashion your cone form out of other materials such as chicken wire or a tomato cage.

 Succulents come in a huge array of colours and shapes.
 They are also super hardy and grow happily in all sorts of environments.
 Our first moss and succulent creation was our gorgeous Chicken Wire, Moss and Succulent Toadstool.